frictionlessdata/livemark/pages/feature-reference/general.md

 # General

-General Livemark's features are listed on this page.
+General Livemark features are listed on this page.
 They are related to document processing and rendering.
-See other references' sections for more specific features like [Table](markdown.html#table) or [Search](navigation.html#search).
+See other reference sections for more specific features like [Table](markdown.html#table) or [Search](navigation.html#search).

 ## Site

-To build a website (all the commands belows are equal):
+To build a website (all the commands below are equal):

 ```bash
 $ livemark build